mariocki/mariocki-osm-server/README.md

 And then repeat the instructions under "Importing Data"

 ## Bulk rendering
-Connect to the render server:
+Connect to the map server:
 ```
-docker-compose up -d render
+docker-compose up -d maps
 docker exec -it mariocki-osm-server_maps_1 /bin/bash
 ```